misiektoja/instagram_monitor/docs/anti-detection.md

 As mentioned earlier it is highly recommended to use a dedicated Instagram account when using this tool in session login mode.
 While the risk of account suspension is generally low (in practice, accounts often stay active long-term), Instagram may still flag it as an automated tool.
 This can lead to challenges presented by Instagram that must be dismissed manually.

-To minimize any chance of detection, make sure to follow the best practices outlined below.
+Use a separate account if losing access to your main account would be unacceptable.
+The practices below may reduce the risk but they are not guarantees.

 <a id="sign-in-using-session-mode-with-browser-cookies"></a>
 ## Sign In Using Session Mode with Browser Cookies

-Use your web browser (Firefox, Chrome, Brave or Chromium) to log in, ensuring the session looks natural and consistent to Instagram.
-Follow instructions described [here](configuration.md#option-3-session-login-using-browser-cookies-recommended)
+Log in through a supported browser (Firefox, Chrome, Brave or Chromium) and import that saved session instead of sending the password on every start.
+Follow [Session Login Using Browser Cookies](configuration.md#option-3-session-login-using-browser-cookies-recommended).

 <a id="set-the-correct-user-agent"></a>
 ## Set the Correct User-Agent

-Always pass the exact user agent string from the web browser you imported the session from by using `USER_AGENT` configuration option or the `--user-agent` flag.
-This helps maintain device consistency during automated actions.
-Follow instructions described [here](configuration.md#user-agent)
+Set `USER_AGENT` or `--user-agent` to the value reported by the browser used for the import.
+This keeps the browser identity in the requests consistent with the imported session.
+Follow [User Agent](configuration.md#user-agent).

 <a id="use-the-human-mode"></a>
 ## Use the Human Mode

-Since v1.7, the tool includes a new experimental **Be Human** mode that makes it behave more like a real user to reduce bot detection.
+Experimental **Be Human** mode adds a small number of feed or profile requests between normal monitoring checks so it behaves more like a real user to reduce bot detection.

-It is disabled by default, but you can enable it via `BE_HUMAN` configuration option, `--be-human` flag or by toggling it via the **Settings** menu in the **Web Dashboard**.
+It is disabled by default.
+Enable it through `BE_HUMAN`, the `--be-human` option or the **Settings** page in the Web Dashboard.

-It is used only with session login (Logged-in mode).
+It works only in [Logged-In Mode](configuration.md#logged-in-mode-with-session-login).

-After each check cycle, the tool will randomly do one or more of these harmless actions:
+After a check cycle, the tool may perform one or more of these requests:

-- View your explore feed: pulls a single post from Instagram's explore feed
+- fetch one post from the Explore feed
-- Open your own profile, as if tapping your avatar
+- open the session account's profile
-- Browse a hashtag: fetches one post from a random tag listed in `MY_HASHTAGS` configuration option
+- fetch one post from a tag listed in `MY_HASHTAGS`
-- Look at a profile of someone you follow
+- open the profile of an account followed by the session account

-By default it does around 5 of these actions spread over 24 hours, but you can adjust it via `DAILY_HUMAN_HITS` option.
+By default, it performs about five of these actions over 24 hours.
+Change the limit with `DAILY_HUMAN_HITS`.

-If you are interested in your human actions set `BE_HUMAN_VERBOSE` option to `True`.
+Set `BE_HUMAN_VERBOSE = True` to log each action.

 <a id="use-the-jitter-mode"></a>
 ## Use the Jitter Mode

-Since v1.7, the tool allows to force every HTTP call made by Instaloader to go through a built-in jitter/back-off layer to look more human.

-This adds random delay (0.8-3 s) before each request and automatically retries on Instagram's 429 "too many requests" or checkpoint challenges, with exponential back-off (60 s → 120 s → 240 s) and a little extra jitter.

-This significantly reduces detection risk, but also makes the tool slower.

-You can enable this feature via `ENABLE_JITTER` configuration option or `--enable-jitter` flag.

-If you want to see verbose output for HTTP jitter/back-off wrappers set `JITTER_VERBOSE` option to `True`.
+Jitter mode adds a random delay of 0.8 to 3 seconds before each Instaloader request.
+It also retries HTTP 429 responses and checkpoint challenges after increasingly long waits of about 60, 120 and 240 seconds.

+The extra waits make monitoring slower.
+They may help with temporary rate limits but they do not guarantee that Instagram will accept the requests.

+Enable it through `ENABLE_JITTER` or `--enable-jitter`.

+Set `JITTER_VERBOSE = True` to log each delayed request and retry.

 <a id="keep-the-polling-interval-reasonable"></a>
 ## Keep the Polling Interval Reasonable

-Avoid setting the polling interval (`INSTA_CHECK_INTERVAL` option or `-c` flag) too aggressively.
-Use a minimum of 1 hour - longer is better.
-For example, I set it to 12 hours on test accounts, resulting in only 2 checks per day.

-Also consider to randomize the check interval, as explained [here](usage.md#check-intervals).

-**Important**: When monitoring multiple users in a single process, the effective request rate is multiplied by the number of targets.
-For example, monitoring 5 users with a 1-hour interval means 5 requests per hour.
-To maintain the same per-account request rate, increase the check interval proportionally.
-If you normally use 1 hour for a single user, consider using 5 hours (or more) when monitoring 5 users.
-The tool automatically staggers requests between targets, but the overall request frequency should still be adjusted based on the total number of monitored users.
+The polling interval controls how long the tool waits between checks.
+Use at least one hour through `INSTA_CHECK_INTERVAL` or `-c 3600`.
+A longer interval sends fewer requests.
+There is no interval that guarantees protection from limits.

+Instagram Monitor randomizes the interval by default.
+See [Check Intervals](usage.md#check-intervals).

+Each target adds requests.
+Five targets checked every hour create about five times the target-check traffic of one target checked every hour.
+To keep a similar total rate, increase the interval as you add targets.
+The tool spreads target checks across the interval but does not reduce the total number of checks.

 <a id="use-hour-range-checking"></a>
 ## Use Hour-Range Checking

-The tool supports limiting fetching updates to specific hours of the day, which helps reduce detection by avoiding requests during times when automated activity might be more suspicious.

-When hour-range checking is enabled, the tool will only fetch updates (posts, reels, stories, profile changes, followers/followings) during the configured time windows.
-Outside these hours, the tool will skip fetching updates but will continue running and wait for the next allowed time window.
+Hour-range checking limits Instagram requests to selected parts of the day.
+It can reduce the total request count and keep requests within hours you choose.

+Inside the allowed windows, the tool checks posts, reels, stories, profile details and follower or following data.
+Outside them, the process stays running but waits without fetching those updates.

 To enable this feature, set `CHECK_POSTS_IN_HOURS_RANGE` to `True` and configure the allowed hour ranges using:

-- `MIN_H1` and `MAX_H1` - first range of hours (default: 0-4, i.e., midnight to 4:59 AM)
+- `MIN_H1` and `MAX_H1` set the first range.
+The default `0` to `4` means midnight through 4:59 AM
-- `MIN_H2` and `MAX_H2` - second range of hours (default: 11-23, i.e., 11:00 AM to 11:59 PM / 23:59)
+- `MIN_H2` and `MAX_H2` set the second range.
+The default `11` to `23` means 11:00 AM through 11:59 PM

-You can define up to two non-overlapping or overlapping ranges.
-To disable any range, set both MIN and MAX to 0.
+You can define one or two ranges.
+The ranges may overlap.
+To disable a range, set both its `MIN` and `MAX` value to `0`.

 **Note**: You can also enable this feature and configure the allowed hour ranges live via the **Settings** menu in the **Web Dashboard**.

-For example, to only allow checks during business hours (9 AM to 5 PM / 17:00), you could set:
+For example, use these values to allow checks from 9:00 AM through 5:59 PM:

 - `MIN_H1 = 9`
 - `MAX_H1 = 17`